Technical Failure vs Absolute Failure

 Technical failure on the other hand is a little more subjective.

-It’s the point at which technique noticeable falters.
+It’s the point at which technique noticeably falters.
 Or to the trainee when it feels like it’s starting to falter.
 In the video below you can see I hold a pretty steady pace for the first 9 reps.
+None of those 9 reps could or should be called "technical failure."

-Then you can see me slow down a bit on at rep 10.
-I wouldn’t stop here, nor do I think it’s technical failure but it’s when I start paying closer attention in the set.
-It’s when the weight started to feel challenging.
+Then you can see me slow down a bit on rep 10.
+I wouldn’t stop here, nor do I think it’s a technical failure but that's the moment I (the trainer), start paying much closer attention in the set.
+It’s when the weight looks like it's getting challenging or at least starting to feel challenging.

-A hitch should almost always terminate a set.
-This is likely the last full rep (maybe one more) you’ll complete anyway.
-A hitch is likely one rep beyond technical failure.
+A hitch should almost always terminate a set in my experience.
+This is likely the last full rep you’ll complete anyway.
+A hitch can be considered by some as one rep beyond technical failure.
+However, with a little time and practice, you may discover you are capable of getting one more depending on the lift and how you feel that day.

-Hence why I say, I probably would have terminated this set on rep 11 if I wasn’t trying to show you what technical and absolute failure look like.
+Based on that, I think technical failure is more of a range.
+I could have terminated this set on rep 11 if I wasn’t trying to show you what technical and absolute failure looks like.
+But going for 12 isn't a bad idea necessarily either.

-Rep 11 is when the weight really started to feel heavy.
-I slowed down noticeably.
-It’s about .2 seconds slower than all previous reps.
+Rep 11 is when the weight started to feel heavy.
+I slowed down noticeably, despite the intent to lift the same weight at the same speed.
+It’s about .2 seconds slower than all previous reps, which might not be that noticeable to your untrained eye but immediately jumped out at me while reviewing the video, and before timing it.

-Yes, I have video analysis but also experience and a trained eye at this point.
-I knew I would hitch on the next rep or two and then hit absolute failure.
-That comes with practice.
+I knew I would hitch on the next rep or two and then likely hit absolute failure.
+That knowledge comes with practice.

 Is Absolute Failure Critical to Muscle Strength or Growth?

-That’s why I tell all my clients to lift to technical failure, unless otherwise instructed.
-Typically only for high rep, low intensity work, like calisthenics.
+That’s why I typically tell all my clients to lift to technical failure unless otherwise instructed.

 It’s a bit complicated.